-Every time we sin, we are opening the door a little bit more for the enemy to make inroads into our character to influence us toward doing his will.
+Every time we sin, we open the door a little bit more for the enemy to make inroads into our character to influence us toward doing his will.
 With Jesus, it was completely different.
 He never gave the enemy any opportunity to get so much as a toe in the door of His life.
 Jesus was saying, "He has nothing on me."
-The testimony of those who knew Christ best was that He was perfect in every way, and that He never sinned (1 Peter 2:22).
+The testimony of those who knew Christ best was that He was perfect in every way and that He never sinned (1 Peter 2:22).
 Only by being sinless could He be the perfect innocent sacrifice for sin and take our place for us and as us.
-We must close the door to the enemy having any hold in our life.
-Do not give him any access to your life.
-What the apostle John taught about forgiveness is so important.
+We must close the door to the enemy having any hold in our lives or access to rule over our characters.
+What the Apostle John taught about forgiveness is so important.
 He said: "If we confess our sins, he is faithful and just and will forgive us our sins and purify us from all unrighteousness" (1 John 1:9).
 Only the blood of Jesus cleanses us from our sin.

 There is a fictional story of what the angel Gabriel might have asked Jesus when He ascended back to the Father's side: "Well, now that you are back in Heaven, who will continue your work on earth?"
 Jesus said, "While I was on earth, I gathered a group of people around me who believed in me and loved me.
 They will continue to spread the Gospel and carry on the work of the Church."
 Gabriel was perplexed.
-"You mean Peter, who denied you thrice and all the rest who ran away when you were crucified?
-Do you mean to tell us that you left them to carry on your work?
+"You mean Peter, who denied you thrice and all the others who ran away when you were crucified?
+Do you mean telling us that you left them to continue your work?
 Hmm (Pause).
-What is plan B?
+What is plan $\underline{B}$ ?
 And what will you do if this plan doesn't work?"
 Jesus said, "I have no other plan - it must work."
 Indeed, Jesus has no other plan than to depend on the efforts of his followers!

 So that is the plan - it's a plan that depends on you and me working together with the Spirit's guidance and power - a project that depends on each of us using our talents and gifts and time and resources for the good of the Gospel.
-But often we sit back and say, "surely someone else will do it...
-No, that is not what Christianity is - it is a call from God for each of us to live in obedience to the Holy Spirit and to bring glory to our God.
-There is no plan B - we are plan A.
+But often, we sit back and say, "Surely someone else will do it...."
+No, that is not what Christianity is.
+It is a call from God for each of us to live in obedience to the Holy Spirit and to bring glory to our God.
+There is no plan $\underline{\mathbf{B}}$ - we are plan $\underline{\mathbf{A}}$ .

-Prayer: Father, we ask that you help us to be sensitive to your voice.
-Draw close to us as we draw near to you.
+Prayer: Father, we ask that You help us to be sensitive to Your voice.
+Draw close to us as we draw near to You.
 Help us to lay aside everything that grieves Your Spirit.
-We need you!
+We need You!

+Keith Thomas

-Keith Thomas Email: keiththomas@groupbiblestudy.com Website: www.groupbiblestudy.com
+Email: keiththomas@groupbiblestudy.com Website: www.groupbiblestudy.com